Jeongho-Choi/Jeongho-Choi.github.io/_pages/research.md

 **Choi, Jeongho** and Yujin Julia Jung.
 "Created Crisis or Speaking Up for People's Concerns?
 The Relationship between Populism and Immigration." (in progress)

 **Choi, Jeongho** and Haofeng Ma.
-"Deceptiveness in Political Leadership and Its Impact on Democratic Backsliding" (in progress)
+“Deceptiveness in Political Leadership and Its Impact on Democratic Backsliding” (in progress)